greg-raven/grus/_posts/2015-04-30-illegal-aliens-crimes-expose-obamas-illegal-amnesty.md

 >
 > Oftentimes the children don't even sneak into the country but instead boldly seek out a Border Patrol agent to turn themselves in to, trusting that generous laws, crowded courts and bureaucratic confusion will give them a chance to disappear into the shadows ...

-We hope you will read the article we have attached.
-It is written by the Washington Times' Stephan Dinan and highlights the dangers of President Obama's illegal amnesty program.
+I hope you will read the article I have attached.
+It is written by the *Washington Times'* Stephan Dinan and highlights the dangers of President Obama's illegal amnesty program.

 Phone me if you would like to talk about this.

 {% include signature.html %}

+Sent to:
+: Paul Cook, Barbara Boxer, Dianne Feinstein